-This segment is involved in finance and fee business; leasing and rental of automobiles, electronic measuring instruments, and ICT-related equipment.
+This segment consists of finance and fee business; leasing and rental of automobiles, electronic measuring instruments, and ICT-related equipment.

-In corporate financial services, we are engaged in financial businesses with a focus on profitability, and fee businesses by providing life insurance and environment and energy-related products and services to domestic small and medium-sized enterprise customers, as well as business succession support and M&A broking.
-In the automobile-related businesses, we aim to increase market share in small and medium-sized enterprises and individual customers, as well as large corporate customers by enhancing our competitive advantages stemming from our industry-leading number of fleets under management and one-stop automobile-related services.
+In corporate financial services, we are engaged in financial businesses with a focus on profitability, and fee businesses by providing life insurance and real estate brokerage products and services to domestic small and medium-sized enterprise customers, as well as business succession support and M&A broking.
+In the automobile-related businesses, we possess an industry-leading number of fleets and provide one-stop access to a full range of automobile services.
 In the rental business operated by ORIX Rentec Corporation, we are not only providing electronic measuring instruments and ICT-related equipment lending, but we are also developing new services relating to robots, 3D printing, etc.